curve

 ITV North East Today

-The event was very inspirational and makes you realise that the efforts of all our fund raising are worthwhile.
+The event was very inspirational and made everyone realise that the efforts of all our fund raising are worthwhile.
 Although raising millions of pounds would be fantastic every penny raised is important.

-For more details about these stories please visit the SDBTT web site.
+For more details about these stories please visit the web site of the Brain Tumour Charity.
 The encouraging point to take from the Newcastle story is that all the money that we collect is already producing results into better treatments for brain tumours.

 SDBTT Graham Turner Fund